makrai/notes/kartsaklis13-prior-disamb-word-tensor-for-sentce-vec.md

 * algorithms
-  * Based on the generic procedure of Schütze (1998), we propose algorithms for a number of tensor-based models, where the composition is modelled as ... linear maps (tensor contractions)
+  * Based on the generic procedure of Schütze (1998), we propose algorithms for a number of tensor-based models, where the composition is modelled as linear maps (tensor contractions)
 * test
   * Following Mitchell and Lapata (2008) and many others, we test our models on
   * two disambiguation tasks similar to that of Kintsch (2001), and on the
   * phrase similarity task introduced in (Mitchell and Lapata, 2010)
 * results show that disambiguation can make a great difference in the case of tensor-based models; they also
-  * reconfirm previous findings ... for simple vector mixture models
+  * reconfirm previous findings for simple vector mixture models

 # 2 Vectors vs tensors

 * a compositional approach based on linear maps, tensor-based models
-  * e.g., one can consider building linear maps for prepositions and logical words, rather than treating them as noise and discard them, as common
+  * eg one can consider building linear maps for prepositions and logical words, rather than treating them as noise and discard them, as common

 # 3 Disambiguation in vector mixtures 3